Diphtheria, Tetanus, and Pertussis (DTaP)

 Currently have a moderate or severe illness

 Your child's healthcare provider will advise you about vaccines in these situations.

 As with any medicine, vaccines carry a small risk of serious harm, such as a severe allergic reaction or even death.
 If there are reactions, they usually start within 3 days and do not last long.
 Most people have no serious reactions from these vaccines.
 Reactions are much less likely after DTaP than older forms of the vaccine.
 Common reactions to these vaccines may include:

 Severe reactions such as very high fever, seizures, or allergic reactions to these vaccines are rare.

 How do I care for my child after immunization with DTaP vaccine?

 Watch for signs of reaction, such as high fever, behavior change, seizure, or difficulty breathing.
-Report these or any other unusual signs immediately to your child's health care provider.
+Report these or any other unusual signs right away to your child's healthcare provider.